-- Step 1 Contact your child's teacher and make an appointment to meet together - Step 2 If the matter is not resolved to your satisfaction, then approach the School Facilitator who will take further steps to enable resolution to be reached - Step 3 If the matter is still not resolved to satisfaction, contact the Board Chair
+- Step 1 If the matter is related to education, contact your child's teacher and make an appointment to meet together. - Step 2 If the matter is not resolved to your satisfaction, then approach the Education Manager who will take further steps to enable resolution to be reached. - Step 3 If the matter is still not resolved to satisfaction, contact the School Facilitator. - Step 4 If the matter is still not resolved, contact the Board Chair.

-GGSS full Complaints Policy can be located on our website.
+GGSS Complaints Policy is located on the school website.